Shayan2781/Songify/README.md

 # Songify
 Songify is a Spotify clone coded in HTML, CSS, Typescript with pure DOM manipulation which gets its data from a .json file and saves liked and recently played songs in apps local storage (cache).
+Songify also handles downloading songs (indexedDB) and client side routing to share albums, songs and artists.